A Relative Inexact Proximal Gradient Method with an Explicit Linesearch: Inexact Proximal Gradient Method

-\begin{remark}[The Explicit Lineasearch] Note that the explicit linesearch proposed in Step 4 of the IPG-ELS is related to the one proposed in \cite{BelloCruz:2016a} when \(v_{k} = 0\) and \(\varepsilon_k = 0\).
-Moreover, note that the linesearch does not evaluate the inexact proximal subproblem inside of the inner loop of Step 4. \end{remark}
+\begin{remark}[The Explicit Lineasearch] Note that the novel explicit linesearch in Step 4 of the IPG-ELS is related to the ones proposed in \cite{Salzo:2017a,BelloCruz:2016a} when \(v_{k} = 0\) and \(\varepsilon_k = 0\).
+Moreover, note that the linesearch does not evaluate the inexact proximal subproblem inside the inner loop of Step 4.
+Hence, only one inexact proximal solution is computed per iteration. \end{remark}

 We introduce a useful lemma that plays a crucial role in analyzing the stopping criterion of the IPG-ELS method.

 \begin{lemma}[Iteration Inequality Condition] The following inequality holds for every iteration $k$.